 Partner with us in creating an Experience for new Brides at the Brides Just Wanna Have Fun Expo!!
-We have done over 18 boutique bridal shows in the past 7 years all across the coast.
-We are excited to announce that we will be hosting our BRIDAL Expo in Mississippi in the beautiful city of Ocean Springs as well as returning to the wonderful Daphne Civic Center!
+We have done over 24 boutique bridal shows in the past 8 years all across the coast.

 We have been planning successful events for over 30 years and believe that the vendors are what makes a show!
 We know what makes the brides happy as well as the vendors and partners.
 With that being said here is a list of things that we can offer you for partnering with us at the show: